Bureau of Internet Accessibility (BoIA) Review: Features, Pricing & More

 - Robust: Content must be robust enough to be interpreted reliably by assistive technologies, including screen readers.

-Like other website accessibility solutions providers, the Bureau of Internet Accessibility (BoIA) customizes its services to fit different business needs.
+Like other website accessibility solutions providers, the Bureau of Internet Accessibility (BoIA) customizes its services to suit different business needs.

 However, customers have the option to start with a free website scan.

 This scan identifies accessibility issues and checks the website’s compliance against WCAG 2.1 Levels A and AA.

 Upon signing up for their services, the Bureau of Internet Accessibility (BoIA) gives you dedicated personnel.
 They answer your questions and legal concerns and help you with what you need to maintain compliance with WCAG 2.1.